Purely periodic continued fractions and graph-directed iterated function systems: Two examples

 \begin{lemma} Define Then we have

 By the last two equalities, the pair $(K_0,K_1)$ is a fixed point for the Hutchinson operator, and thus is the attractor of the g-d IFS $(\Gcal_{\du{\Acal}},\set{D_a})$. \end{lemma} \begin{proof} The matrices $B_r\m$ and $B_q\m$ are equal and send $0$ to $\infty$ in an orientation-preserving way; analogously $B_s\m$ and $B_t\m$ are equal and send $0$ to $\infty$ in an orientation-reversing way.
-This implies that the matrix identities
+Therefore the matrix identities

-hold (of course, these identities can also be checked explicitly).
+hold (of course, they can also be checked explicitly).
 Remembering that $D_a=B_a\m$ for every $a\in\Acal$, we obtain

 We now observe that $D_qR_0\cup D_sR_1=[-3,-5/2]\cup[-5/2,-2]=[-3,-2]$ and compute

 An analogous manipulation shows the second identity in~\eqref{eq9}, and the identities in~\eqref{eq10} follow easily. \end{proof}